-You may well have a shock because it doesn't respond....but don't get worried because your PC may still be trying to reach the IP address using the previous MAC address, which is no longer valid (hence an incorrectly configured device can become unreachable).
+Open a new Internet Explorer browser and type in the device's address. http://192.168.0.3 (or your address) and you may well have a shock because it doesn't respond....but don't get worried because your PC is still trying to reach the IP address using the previous MAC address, which is no longer valid (hence an incorrectly configured device can become unreachable).
 In a DOS windows type in "arp -d" which will delete the PC's ARP table - which is mapping IP address to MAC addresses and then it will work on the second attempt.
-Vista PCs may not always accept this command so wait a couple of minutes before starting the simulator again, until its ARP table automatically times out.
+On the LAN configuration page click on "modify / validate settings" and the settings will be committed (don't forget to terminate the simulator normally later so that it is really the case).
+Should the 3 minutes have elapsed before you managed all that just start the simulator again and repeat the process.